ejshumaker/AdaptiveAlarm/README.md

 pod update again
 ```

+Run on ios:

+1. When you pull, you should see new ios and android folders
+2. Run npm install just in case.
+3. Go to ios directory, run 'pod install' to link ios and install dependencies
+4. Run 'expo start' from main app directory
+5. Open Xcode to ios directory and press play button in top left.

 If you get
 ```
 [!]
 An error occurred while processing the post-install hook of the Podfile.